- About Us

 Sometimes, it is necessary for a couple to revise the terms of their divorce settlement after the divorce is finalized because new circumstances have developed, such as a child developing special needs or a job loss that makes it impossible for a paying spouse to make his or her spousal or child support payments.
 A revision to a divorce settlement is known as a post-decree modification.

-When you are considering a divorce, it is important that you first speak with an experienced divorce lawyer who can answer your questions and give you a better understanding of what to expect from the divorce process.
+When you are considering a divorce, it is important that you first speak with an experienced divorce lawyers who can answer your questions and give you a better understanding of what to expect from the divorce process.
 He or she will guide you through each step of the divorce process and advocate for your interests.

 If you are considering filing for divorce, speak with a member of our team of Washington Township divorce lawyers at Iafrate & Salassa, P.C. to learn more about the process and all it entails.
 Contact our firm today to set up your free legal consultation with us.
 We are here to answer any questions you have and work with you to reach a fair divorce settlement.